-EMS agency licenses are issued for one year, and must be renewed prior to the expiration date of the agency license.
-See EMS agency renewal licensure process below.
+EMS agency licenses are issued for one year and must be renewed prior to the expiration date.

 EMS agency licenses must be renewed each year.
 This process will require completing an EMS agency renewal application in IGEMS.

 You must have agency administrator privileges in IGEMS to initiate an agency renewal application.

-Review this very helpful step-by-step presentation for completing EMS agency renewal applications.
+Review this step-by-step presentation for completing EMS agency renewal applications.

-As with initial EMS agency licensure, an on-site inspection of vehicles, equipment, and required forms by bureau personnel will be required prior to the bureau issuing an EMS agency renewal license.
+As with initial EMS agency licensure, an onsite inspection of vehicles, equipment, and forms by bureau personnel will be required before the bureau will issue an EMS agency renewal license.
 View the Minimum Equipment Standards for Licensed EMS Services